spack/spack-tutorial/tutorial_packaging.rst

 Now make the changes and additions to your ``package.py`` file.

-The resulting package, sans the Copyright clause, should contain the following information:
+The resulting package should contain the following information:

 .. literalinclude:: tutorial/examples/1.package.py
    :caption: mpileaks/package.py (from tutorial/examples/1.package.py)